victormrecabarren/md-demographics/README.md

 ## To run:

--   Clone project, then run `npm i` in a terminal at project root
+-   Clone project, then run `yarn install` in a terminal at project root
--   `npm start` will start a development server
+-   `yarn start` will start a development server
 -   View the app at `localhost:3000`